 The Huna Tlingit Today

 Through glacial advance and western expansion, the Huna Tlingit have experienced setbacks, sadness, and cultural loss.
 Despite these changes, the Huna Tlingit persevere and embrace a sense of renewal.
 Today, the Huna Tlingit enjoy a modern life, while also embracing their homeland, its resources, and retaining strong connections to their culture and tradition.
-Efforts to resume traditional harvesting of gull eggs, and the soon to be completed Huna Tribal House in Bartlett Cove are examples of a new era of cooperation between the Huna Tlingit and Glacier Bay National Park.
+Efforts to resume traditional harvesting of gull eggs, and the recently completed Huna Tribal House in Bartlett Cove are examples of a new era of cooperation between the Huna Tlingit and Glacier Bay National Park.

 What's In A Name?